 Court Records are public, and are accessible by anyone.
 Court Records include a court case file containing a docket sheet and all of the documents and filings filed in your case.
 You are able to access your court records on the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Each state maintains a record of their state citizen’s criminal history.
 These online databases are all connected so you can track criminal backgrounds from another state.
-You can go to the Ward County Courthouse and check in person, or check online.
+You can go to the Ward County Courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that the crime was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for the following crimes: